 - 25% reported quarterly DR testing

-Without regular testing, there is no way to know for sure that your DR plan will work in the event of catastrophe, and if it doesn’t, and a catastrophic event happens, the organization is in the same position as if they had no DR plan at all.
-Frequent testing allows healthcare organizations to identify what won’t work and how they should change it.
-Those who aren’t testing at all simply won’t recover IT operations sufficiently if disaster does come to pass, which in a hospital setting, is a risk not worth taking.
+Without regular testing, there is no way to know for sure that your DR plan will work in the event of catastrophe.
+If it doesn't work properly, when a catastrophic event happens, the organization is in the same position as if they had no DR plan at all.
+Frequent testing allows healthcare organizations to identify what doesn't work and how to change it.
 The more time that passes between DR tests, the greater the risks.

-Achieving ongoing HIPAA/HITECH compliance and a strong DR plan is a complex undertaking.
-All organizations differ in size, budget and practice, so it’s advisable to seek legal and technical counsel and confer with experts on HIPAA compliance.
-Make certain that your technical team and your cloud service provider architect a DR solution that meets your objectives and will provide longevity.
+Confer with experts on HIPAA compliance, including legal and technical counsel.
+Make sure that your technical team and your cloud service provider create a DR solution that meets your objectives and will provide longevity.

-If your healthcare organization hasn’t visited your DR plan lately, now is the time.
-If your IT team is looking to review or improve your DR plan, contact us at www.flexential.com or (866) 473-2510 to speak with one of our experts today.
+If your healthcare organization hasn't visited your DR plan lately, now is the time.
+To review or improve your DR plan, contact us at www.flexential.com to speak with one of our experts today.